How to syndicate blog content on LinkedIn.

 Your website is the closest thing you can claim as your own digital land – and that’s where you should build your foundations.
 Start by publishing your original articles there.

-Speed up the process for your articles to be indexed by sharing them on either Google Search Console.
+Speed up the process for your articles to be indexed by sharing them on Google Search Console.
 See How to speed up Google indexing for my guide on that.

 Republish on LinkedIn.